 Cognitive Behavioral Skills (CBT) Group: An educational / skills therapy approach based on the principles of social learning.
 Emphasis is placed on overcoming skills deficits and increasing a person's abilities to deal with uncomfortable feelings such as anxiety and depression, and situations that commonly affects students' personal and academic goals.
-Tuesdays and Fridays at 12:15 PM.
+Tuesdays and Fridays at 12:30 Noon.

 Inside Out Group: This group is for any student who wants to explore issues relevant to sexuality, sexual orientation, and gender identity/expression.
-Fridays at 2PM.
+Mondays at 3PM.

 - Workshop I: Communicating with your partner and resolving conflict

 - Workshop II: Maintaining your identity in a relationship & understanding healthy versus unhealthy relationships